FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/incident-communication.md

 - Both internal and external incident response contact lists (in all incident response plans) are accurate and up-to-date

-- CSP contact information is up-to-date and on file with FedRAMP and all federal customers of a CSP’s FedRAMP-Authorized services
+- CSP contact information is up-to-date and on file with FedRAMP and all federal customers of a CSP's FedRAMP-Authorized services

 ## **Roles and Responsibilities**